appium/appium/docs/en/commands/element/other/active.md

 ```

 ## Description

 Get the element on the page that currently has focus.
-The element will be returned as a MobileElement JSON object.

 ## Client Docs